May to give statement in Downing Street after EU mauls her Brexit plans

 The British pound fell to $1.3150, from the two-month highs of $1.3295 hit on Thursday.

-Britain’s Brexit Secretary Dominic Raab said some EU leaders had shown unstatesmanlike behaviour in Salzburg and that Britain would not be moved by such moves.
+Britain’s Brexit Secretary Dominic Raab said some EU leaders had shown unstatesmanlike behavior in Salzburg and that Britain would not be moved by such moves.

 “We’ve already compromised hugely with the Chequers proposals.
 We’ve engaged and we want to hear more about what the real critique of it is and we’ve got no other credible alternatives on the table,” Raab told the BBC.